 This is a field-based course, designed to help secondary Education majors observe, analyze, practice, and reflect upon effective teaching.
 Students will complete a pre-practicum of 25 hours in a middle-high school, working closely with a teacher in their licensure field.
 Students will observe mentor teachers teaching adolescents, will teach three practice lessons, and will analyze their observations and practice in light of course readings on secondary instruction, classroom assessment, and student engagement.
 Students will draw from their field experiences as the evidence-based principles of instruction, assessment of student learning, and the social-emotional aspects of student learning.
-Prerequisite: Education majors only.
-Staff/one credit
+Limited to Education majors who have satisfied all the retention criteria.
+(Fall 2023, Fall 2025)